izwauld/HumGuess/README.md

 # HumGuess - Multi-class classification ML project

 In this repository, you will find helpful notebooks detailing the HumGuess project - where a machine learning approach is used to predict what song someone is singing/humming.
 The approach used was inspired by work done by John Hartquist on an experimental [fast.ai audio classification module](https://towardsdatascience.com/audio-classification-using-fastai-and-on-the-fly-frequency-transforms-4dbe1b540f89), and by a CNN approach to [classifiying MNIST digits](https://medium.com/x8-the-ai-community/audio-classification-using-cnn-coding-example-f9cbd272269e).
-For a more techincal insight into the methods used, please consult those resources.
+For a more techincal insight into the methods used, please consult these resources.

 ## Table of Contents